Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 ---

 # Clarity<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Clarity.png" align=right width=10% height=10%>
-As a bonus action, you can restore a number of mana equal to two times your level.
+As a bonus action, you can restore a number of mana equal to two times your level plus two.
 Choose any creatures within 30 feet of you, and divide the mana among them.